AmyHilaire/otequip-info/source/posts/2015-08-22-jay2-cushion.html.markdown

 The cushion cover is nice and simple.
 The stretchy, soft fabric seems to deal very well with sweat in our warm sub-tropical climate.

-The downsides to be aware of for this otherwise wonderful cushion:
+The potential downsides to be aware of:

 * It's pretty heavy, weighing 3-5kg.
 Not the heaviest around, but I wouldn't call it a light-weight cushion
 * The fluid pad occasionally bursts, so it loses some points on durability